lq504/gitskills/readme.txt

-creating anew branch is quick
+Creating a new branch is quick & simple